fraser-lab/fraser-lab.github.io/_posts/2023-11-7-Moderating-Sessions.md

 Here is an example email I sent for the Protein Society this summer, where I moderated a session:

 *Looking forward to meeting at the upcoming Protein Society meeting.
-As the session moderator for "RNA-Protein Machines: Ancient Synergies", I am passing along some of the instructions here:
+As the session moderator for "RNA-Protein Machines: Ancient Synergies", I am passing along some of the instructions here:*
-1. Session Preparation: Please make sure to be present in the session room at least 15 minutes before the scheduled start time.
-This will allow us to coordinate and ensure that there are no A/V hiccups.
+*1. Session Preparation: Please make sure to be present in the session room at least 15 minutes before the scheduled start time.
+This will allow us to coordinate and ensure that there are no A/V hiccups.*
-2. Time Management: To maintain the session's schedule, it is essential that each speaker starts and ends their presentation on time.
-I am an "activist moderator" and will cut you off if you go over time (maybe with some kind of beach ball or water gun)!
+*2. Time Management: To maintain the session's schedule, it is essential that each speaker starts and ends their presentation on time.
+I am an "activist moderator" and will cut you off if you go over time (maybe with some kind of beach ball or water gun)!*
-3. The following time limits have been set for the respective presentation types:
+*3. The following time limits have been set for the respective presentation types:*
-  - Senior Talks: 25 minutes for the presentation + 5 minutes for discussion
+  - *Senior Talks: 25 minutes for the presentation + 5 minutes for discussion*
-  - Young Investigator Talks: 12 minutes for the presentation + 3 minutes for discussion
+  - *Young Investigator Talks: 12 minutes for the presentation + 3 minutes for discussion*
-  - Flash Talks: 2 minutes each for introducing your research/poster (with no Q&A session) Let me know if you have any questions and I look forward to a great session!*
+  - *Flash Talks: 2 minutes each for introducing your research/poster (with no Q&A session)* *Let me know if you have any questions and I look forward to a great session!*